 Airline: Alaska

-Transfer Capital One Points to the Singapore KrisFlyer Program.
-Since Singapore KrisFlyer has a partnership with Alaska Airlines, you can use Singapore KrisFlyer miles to book on any Alaska Airlines flights, including their routes to/from Hawaii.
+Transfer Capital One Miles to the Singapore KrisFlyer Program.
+Capital One miles become Singapore KrisFlyer miles when transferred to the Singapore KrisFlyer Frequent Flier program.
+Since Singapore KrisFlyer has a partnership with Alaska Airlines, you can use Singapore KrisFlyer miles to book any Alaska Airlines flights, including their routes to/from Hawaii.

 Some notable examples:

-- Passengers departing from Alaska, the only other Zone 5 state, will require 12,500 miles to fly to Hawaii.
+• Passengers departing from Alaska, the only other Zone 5 state, will need 12,500 miles to fly to Hawaii.

 3. Capital One Transfer Partner: Aeroplan (Air Canada)